marius311/MuseInference.jl/docs/src/index.md

 nothing # hide
 ```

-Next, lets choose a true value of $\theta=0$ and generate some simulated data:
+Next, let's choose a true value of $\theta=0$ and generate some simulated data:

 ```@example 1
 Random.seed!(0)